xas-L/Systematic-Commodities/README.md

 ## License

 This was a project to get my feet wet, thus is for evaluation and research use.
-FAFO (no warranty, use at your own risk).
+FAFO.